Thann, Haut-Rhin

 Thann (/fr/; Alsatian: Dànn, /gsw/, Thann) is a commune in the northeastern French department of Haut-Rhin, in Grand Est. It is the sous-préfecture of the arrondissement of Thann-Guebwiller and part of the canton of Cernay.
-Its inhabitants are known as Thannois.
+Its inhabitants are known as Thannois in French.

 Geography

 Thann is situated at the foot of the Vosges mountains, where the valley of the river Thur enters the Upper Rhine Plain.
 The Thur runs through the middle of the town.